 Community is at the core of DNN.
 There’s good reason people love those shirts as much as we do.
 There’s something about DNN that resonates for its developers and client base alike.
 There’s good reason over a million people have contributed to over 800,000 production websites.
 And there’s a good reason we wanted a venue of our own making to share.

 It’s you, the DNN community, our friends and a family.

 So, we've built you a very basic site.
 At launch the bells and whistles are deliberately limited.
 We want you to plant the seeds that it will grow from.
 If you give us your input, we’ll give you our effort in return.
 We want you to share your ideas, your inspirations, challenges and experiences.

 We want you to share the love.
 Go ahead.
 You know you want to... iheartdnn.com

 In his Ignite presentation at Day of DNN, Chris Hammond encouraged the crowd to get more involved in the DNN community.
 He spoke to the open source history of DotNetNuke.
 He reminded the audience that it was the initiative of its fans and users that led the product to what it is today.
 He was impassioned and outspoken.

-Will Strohl followed up on Chris's pitch with a blog series of a similar vein entitled “Participate.”
-You can read the first two posts here and here.
+Will Strohl followed up on Chris's pitch with a blog series of a similar vein entitled “Participate.”.